 The Company and Sandoz are in dispute with regard to Sandoz's obligation to pay a termination fee to DURECT.
 DURECT has initiated a formal dispute resolution process related to the termination fee.
-The Company may file for dispute resolution through a formal arbitration process.
 The Company's management may devote significant time and resources to this dispute resolution process, which may detract from time our management would otherwise devote to managing our operations and could have a material adverse effect on our business.